Guide to Work, Study, Travel and Living Abroad

 my dead wife’s comb

-As we descend I thank the girl at the counter for I know not what.
+I thank the girl at the counter as we descend, for I know not what.
 She smiles but makes no eye contact; perhaps the tall Americans are unusual to her.
-On an impulse we purchase a watercolor of the hut in winter.
-But I know the experience is not in the objects, not in the keeping.
+On impulse, we purchased a watercolor of the hut in winter.
+But I know the experience is not in the keeping of objects.
 I think of the Buddhist monks I saw once in Bloomington, Indiana, painstakingly constructing a mandala out of sand.
 They labored for a week, almost obsessively applying the most delicate strands of color, only to sweep the whole thing up as irrelevant when the work was concluded.

 not knowing